Kirdow/BrianBot/README.md

 12AM CET
 ```

 There is however a few bugs and side effects with the regex.
-Due to the default fallback being UTC and some middle parts being optional, the following is also valid
+Due to the default fallback being UTC (Unless you changed it with `/settimezone`) and some middle parts being optional, the following is also valid
 ```
 18:30 +1
 ```

-This would be the same as
+This would be the same as (or if you used `/settimezone`, replace UTC with whatever you have set)
 ```
 18:30 UTC+1
 ```